tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>The full scientific name of the family in which the dwc:Taxon is classified.</td>
+			<td>The full scientific name of the superfamily in which the dwc:Taxon is classified.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>